BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 ## Chat

 We've finally arrived at the last step.
-Just one more plugin and a tiny bit of nginx configuration.
+Just one more plugin and a tiny bit of NGINX configuration.

 Download [BlueMap-Chat](https://github.com/Chicken/Auth/releases/tag/bluemap-chat-v0.3.0), transfer it `scp ~/Downloads/BlueMap-Chat*.jar 12.34.56.789:~/minecraft-server/data/plugins` and restart the server.
-Yet again the version above is the one used during writing (v0.3.0).
+Yet again, the version above is the one used during writing (v0.3.0).
 You may want to use a newer version but the instructions may differ, so refer to the official documentation.
-We Docker users have to fiddle with the ips and ports again.
+We Docker users have to fiddle with the IP's and ports again.
 Edit the `plugins/BlueMap-Chat/config.yml` to have `ip: "0.0.0.0"` and `compose.yml` ports section to have `"127.0.0.1:8800:8800/tcp"`.

-Next, in the nginx config, add the following above the "Other addons go here" text at the bottom of the file and reload nginx.
+Next, in the NGINX config, add the following above the "Other addons go here" text at the bottom of the file and reload NGINX.

 ```nginx
   # Chat addon